anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2022-01-03-aws-certified-solutions-architect-associate-exam-revision-notes.md

 * Default message retention period is 4 days, min is 1 minute and max is 14 days
 * Delivery delay: default is 9 and can be set to a max of 15 minutes
 * Queue types: standard and FIFO
-* Use FIFO is message ordering is important
+* Use FIFO if message ordering is important
 * Polling types: long and short polling
 * Max long polling wait time is 20 seconds
 * Long polling helps reduce cost of using SQS by elimination the number of empty responses and false empty responses